Protecting Human Health and the Environment

 EPA held a public meeting Dec.
 13, 2018, in Columbus to discuss the Proposed Plan for cleanup of the Pine Yard area.

 EPA is also the lead regulatory agency for the Site, and MDEQ is the non-lead agency.
-In its role as lead agency, EPA approves site-specific cleanup plans and activities and the hiring of contractors to work at the Site.
+As lead agency, EPA approves site-specific cleanup plans and activities and the hiring of contractors at the Site.

 In its role as beneficiary and in consultation with MDEQ, EPA approves the Multistate Trust’s annual environmental budgets.
 EPA and MDEQ will also make final decisions about the sale, transfer, or disposition of all or any portion of the Site.